 “Save the Bulbs!” we say, and Jane Kuitems did, rescuing from oblivion the finest white daffodil of the 19th century.
 In the 1930s Jane’s mother worked for a florist who forced daffodils for cutflowers.
 She planted some at home, they multiplied like rabbits, and everyone loved them.
 Decades later Jane sent us a few, experts helped us identify it, and in 2004 we re-introduced this elegant grand dame – to a frenzy.
 Last offered in 2007.
 1 W-W, 14-16”, zones 4a-7b/9WC, from Pennsylvania.
 Last offered in 2011.
 We hope to offer it again soon.
 For an alert, sign up for our email newsletter.

 This pixie, born of the tiny, wild N. asturiensis crossed with N. poeticus, has soft, primrose petals and a bright yellow cup touched with orange.
 Bred by Alec Gray, the 20th century’s pioneering breeder of miniatures, it’s too large for the show-bench today but utterly charming in the garden.
 A connoisseurs’ choice, it was already “very scarce” by the 1960s.
 2 Y-YYO, 8-10”, zones 5-7, from Holland.
 Last offered web-only in 2006.
-We may offer it again periodically, or we could special order it for you.
+We could special order it for you.

 MARJORIE HINE, 1943